samuelstevens/ubscrape/README.md

 ## To Do

 - Add support for dumping at the same time as scraping, making it less linear.
+- Add a version number to the CLI
+- Add a `--report` option to show the current progress (number of words, defined, total number of words, estimate at 10 words/second)

 ## Parallelizing Work